itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 ### Test-sending a message

-After everything is setup, a serial connection and a connection to the cell tower has been established you can finally try to send a message with the `script.sh` mentioned earlier in the guide.
+After everything is setup, a serial connection and a connection to the cell tower has been established you can finally try to send a message with the `script.sh` mentioned earlier in the guide [here](#sending-a-command-to-the-board).

 After executing your script output should look something like this:
 `{"message":"UDP message for port 3000 successfully created for device <DEVICE_ID>","id":"<ID>"}`.